open-ephys/onix-docs/source/Hardware Guide/Breakout Board/setup.rst

   letter on the PCIe host.
 - If you are feeding the clock inputs/outputs from the controller through the breakout board, make sure that the port number on the breakout board (0, 1, 2) matches the port number on the PCIe host (0 In, 1 In, 2 Out).
+Clock port 0 is unused so it is not necessary to connect it.
 Older 3D printed versions of the PCIe bracket label the clock ports as I\ :sub:`0`\, I\
-  :sub:`1`\, and O - these should connect to the breakout board ports 0, 1, 2,
+  :sub:`1`\, and O - these are meant to connect to the breakout board ports 0, 1, 2, respectively.
-  respectively.
-Clock port 0 is unused.

 .. warning:: The MMCX connectors can be damaged if they are removed improperly.
 See :ref:`this link <mmcx_cable>` for information on how to